 Generally speaking, the more options the better.
 Potential buyers want to know if your land can do what they need it to.
 Installing utilities will help in ensuring the land can be built on, as well as creating less hassle after a purchase.
 This may include electrical power, natural gas, water, sewer, phone, cable TV, and internet.
 It’s extremely hard to estimate an average cost of bringing utilities to a property because it’s dependent on a number of variables.
 The best thing to do is dig in and start asking questions to find out what the cost will be in your area.
 In many cases, the increase in land value after providing for utilities will be worth the cost.

 It’s a good idea to keep detailed records of the improvements made on a piece of property especially when you decide to sell.
-Making these improvements on your land will not only raise the value, but make it more enjoyable and offer greater capability for you or a potential buyer.
+Making these improvements on your land will not only raise the value but make it more enjoyable and offer greater capability for you or a potential buyer.
 If you don't have your own land yet but are shopping around, take a look at our land for sale.